-Jaw joint dysfunction is a commonly unrecognized cause of headaches, facial pain or earaches.
+Temporomandibular joint (TMJ) dysfunction can cause significant discomfort and impact daily life.
+That’s why our team at Altea Physiotherapy + Wellness is dedicated to providing effective TMD (temporomandibular disorder) treatment to help manage these symptoms.
+The temporomandibular joint is often the unnrecognized cause of headaches, facial pain or earaches.
 Painful clicking, reduced range of motion, or uneven movement are signs of a problem in your TMJ.

 TMJ dysfunction can result from injury to the joint, misalignment of the jaw, poor head and neck posture, arthritis, and stress which can cause clenching or grinding of the teeth.
 Grinding and clenching puts a lot of force on the joint and causes tight muscles in the jaw.